 d.
 When checking alignment, loosen bolt on end of guide bar and use a wrench to check that the guide bar is tight to the flange Figure 8-11.
-The guidebar is pocketed in the two plates in the drive end on 85 and 120 models.
-Tightening the upstream bolt is all that is necessary.

 Figure 8-11: Tighten Guidebar

 e.
 Check the ground spring to ensure it is in contact with the ground bar.
 In the case of larger provers, check that the ground cable is connected to both the ground strap and frame Figure 8-12